UWCNuclear/DetectorEfficiency/README.md

 # Instructions for installing Ubuntu and GRSISort
 https://github.com/UWCNuclear/UbuntuSetUp

-# Detector Efficiency Calibration Script
+# Script for Detector Efficiency Calibration
 https://github.com/UWCNuclear/RootEffi

 Instructions are on the GitHub page and in the README file.